Anneli Andelén

 Anneli Andelén (born 21 June 1968) is a Swedish former association football forward who won 88 caps for the Sweden women's national football team, scoring 37 goals.
 She represented Sweden at the FIFA Women's World Cup in 1991 and 1995.
-Andelén also played professional club football in Japan with Suzuyo Shimizu F.C.
-Lovely Ladies.
+Andelén also played professional club football in Japan with Suzuyo Shimizu Lovely Ladies.

 Club career

 Andelén joined Öxabäcks IF as a 15-year-old in 1983 and won the league title in her first season.
 She was Damallsvenskan top goalscorer on three consecutive occasions (1992, 1993 and 1994).
 Andelén played in seven consecutive Svenska Cupen finals with the club, who became known as Öxabäck/Marks IF in 1991.
 In August 1994 she scored all six goals in Öxabäck/Marks IF's 6–1 destruction of Gideonsberg.

-In 1997, while playing for Suzuyo Shimizu F.C.
-Lovely Ladies, Andelén was L. League top goalscorer with 19 goals and was named in the league all-star team.
+In 1997, while playing for Suzuyo Shimizu Lovely Ladies, Andelén was L. League top goalscorer with 19 goals and was named in the league all-star team.